withcopper/docs/OAuth-Integrators-Guide.md

 1. Register or Configure an App
 2. Authenticate a User
 3. Process the Response
-4. Get the access_token
+4. Validate your Response
-5. Use the refresh_token
+5. Token Use and Storage
-6. Token storage
+6. Copper APIs

 ## 1. Register or configure an App

 CopperWorks is our home for tools for Developers.
 Every Application talking to Copper must be registered at CopperWorks.
-An Application is anything that talks HTTP -- for example websites and iOS Apps are called "Applications" to us.
+An Application is anything that talks HTTP -- for example websites and iOS Apps are called "Applications" or "Apps" to us.

-You can register or configure an app at [CopperWorks](http://withcopper.com/app).
+You can register or configure an App at [CopperWorks](http://withcopper.com/app).

 > The redirect_uri must be under your control and will be used later in this integration